Medicaid for Youth Aged out of Foster Care

 There are several ways you can apply for Medicaid.

-You can receive Medicaid through the Former Foster Care Youth program, if:
+Who can receive Medicaid through the Youth Aged out of Foster Care Program?

 Ohio's Medicaid program provides a comprehensive package of health care services that includes preventive care.
 Some services are limited by dollar amount, number of visits per year, or the setting in which they can be provided.
 Some services may require prior authorization by Ohio Medicaid.
 To request prior authorization for a service, your medical provider can make a request for prior authorization to ODM for your services.